 Option Arguments Description -reservations (cont.) -load filename Creates a reservation group and its reservation entries via a file containing the reservation definitions in JSON format.
-Note • To make changes to a reservation group, delete the group and recreate it with the changes to the reservation definitions. -delete -group group_id Deletes the entire reservation group with all its reservations and reservation entries. -delete -group group_id -reservation reservation_id Deletes the specified reservation within the specified reservation group. $\left[ar{\mathbb{V}} \right]$ vations or partitions.
-Reservations and partitions cannot re information, see Partitions vs. Reservations. -uploadPublicKey clientPublicKeyFileName (no argument) Uploads a file containing a client-side RSA public key (2048-bit DER-encoded) in octet-stream format to the license server.
+Note • To make changes to a reservation group, delete the group and recreate it with the changes to the reservation definitions.
+Important • If you were previously using partitions, you must delete the active model definition before creating reservations. -delete -group group_id Deletes the entire reservation group with all its reservations and reservation entries. -delete -group group_id -reservation reservation_id Deletes the specified reservation within the specified reservation group. -uploadPublicKey clientPublicKeyFileName (no argument) Uploads a file containing a client-side RSA public key (2048-bit DER-encoded) in octet-stream format to the license server.
 The producer will provide details about obtaining and uploading this key should such a key be required.
 License-server administrator credentials are required to use this option. -binding (no argument) Shows both the current policy for a binding-break detection facility (enabled by the producer) and the current binding status as detected by this facility (ok, hard break, or soft break).
-If this facility is not enabled, the output indicates as such. -version (no argument) Shows the version and build information for the FlexNet License Server Administrator command-line tool.
+If this facility is not enabled, the output indicates as such. -version (no argument) Shows the version and build information for the FlexNet License Server Administrator command-line tool. -json (no argument) Displays output in JSON format instead of the default table layout.
+Note • You can query the JSON output of flexnetlsadmin with an external tool like jq.
+For information about jq, see https://stedolan.github.io/jq/manual/v1.6/.